Miro0o/Docs-Notes/CS/🗺 CS_Overview/🎭 The Art of Command Line.md

 - Be aware macOS is based on BSD Unix, and many commands (for example `ps`, `ls`, `tail`, `awk`, `sed`) have many subtle variations from Linux, which is largely influenced by System V-style Unix and GNU tools.
 You can often tell the difference by noting a man page has the heading "BSD General Commands Manual."
 In some cases GNU versions can be installed, too (such as `gawk` and `gsed` for GNU awk and sed).
 If writing cross-platform Bash scripts, avoid such commands (for example, consider Python or `perl`) or test carefully.
 - To get macOS release information, use `sw_vers`.

-## More resources

-- [awesome-shell](https://github.com/alebcay/awesome-shell): A curated list of shell tools and resources.
-- [awesome-osx-command-line](https://github.com/herrbischoff/awesome-osx-command-line): A more in-depth guide for the macOS command line.
-- [Strict mode](http://redsymbol.net/articles/unofficial-bash-strict-mode/) for writing better shell scripts.
-- [shellcheck](https://github.com/koalaman/shellcheck): A shell script static analysis tool.
-Essentially, lint for bash/sh/zsh.
-- [Filenames and Pathnames in Shell](http://www.dwheeler.com/essays/filenames-in-shell.html): The sadly complex minutiae on how to handle filenames correctly in shell scripts.
-- [Data Science at the Command Line](http://datascienceatthecommandline.com/#tools): More commands and tools helpful for doing data science, from the book of the same name